anthony-ng/anthony-ng.github.io/README.md

 We'll be utilizing some MVC concepts to create the tree and its corresponding view.

+We have two HTML pages that we'll be utilizing:
+* `index.html`, which represents our actual 'application': what the end-user sees and interacts with
+* `test/SpecRunner.html`, which represents the unit tests for the OO JS we've written for our application

 The tree represents the "model" in MVC, and contains data-related properties and methods.
 It should NOT contain HTML, CSS, or references to the DOM, if we can help it.
 Models are *just data*.